Plan organization and lifecycle governance for Microsoft 365 groups and Microsoft Teams

-- Any group that is not renewed is deleted.
+- Any group that isn't renewed is deleted.

-- Any group that is deleted can be restored within 30 days by the group owners or the admin.
+- Any group that is deleted can be restored within 30 days by the group owners or a global administrator.

 Expiration policies are a good way to limit group sprawl by ensuring that groups that are no longer in use are deleted.
 If you want to create a group expiration policy, see Microsoft 365 Groups Expiration Policy.